apusetone/simple-postgres-fastapi-chat/README.md

 # simple-postgres-fastapi-chat

 This project demonstrates how to implement a real-time chat application using FastAPI, PostgreSQL's `NOTIFY/LISTEN` feature, SQLAlchemy, and WebSockets.
-Docker Compose is used to orchestrate the services.
+Podman and Kind are used to orchestrate the services.
 PDM is used for Python package management.

 ## Features